rvaghashiya/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a recent graduate student from the Department of Computer Engineering at Pandit Deendayal Energy University.
+I am currently pursuing a Master's degree in Computer Science at Saarland University.

-I'm a prospective MS student interested in applied artificial intelligence, primarily deep learning, computer vision, and generative networks.
-I am interested in the applications of AI in interdisciplinary studies and the design of inclusive and accessible intelligent health systems.
+My principal research interests include applied machine learning, primarily deep learning, and computer vision.
+I am interested in the applications of AI in interdisciplinary studies and the design of inclusive and equitable intelligent systems.

 <!-- Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.